iasx/theory/Data/Models.md

 # Data

-A collection of various data types and operations on them.
+Overview of various data models and operations.

 ## Data Models